Al Taliaferro: Donald Duck

 In 1934, Taliaferro and Osborne adapted the short film The Wise Little Hen (1934) into comic strip form.
 Their adaptation was published in newspapers between 16 September and 16 December 1934.
 The most prominent character introduced in the film was Donald Duck, and Taliaferro was the first artist to depict him in comics.
 Taliaferro's depiction of Donald preceded Donald's appearances as a supporting character in the Mickey Mouse newspaper comic (under Floyd Gottfredson and Ted Osborne), the adaptation into a British comic strip by William A. Ward (in 1937), and the adaptation of Donald into a full-length Italian comic book by Federico Pedrocchi (in 1937).

 Between August 30, 1936, and December 5, 1937, Taliaferro and Osborne depicted Donald in gag-a-week comic strips for the Silly Symphony series.
 The strips were in pantomime style.
 Taliaferro came up with the idea of a solo comic strip for Donald Duck, but had trouble convincing his bosses to support his idea.
 He initially pitched the idea to Roy O. Disney, who rejected it.
 Taliaferro then produced three weeks-worth of episodes for a Donald Duck comic strip, brought them to Roy Disney, and asked him to offer the strip to King Features Syndicate for publication.
 King Features had syndicated all Disney comic strips up to this point.
 Roy Disney was not particularly interested in the project, but his brother Walt Disney could see potential in the project.
 Taliaferro's original sample stories were rejected due to having "weak gags".
 Taliaferro co-operated with writer Merrill De Maris to create new sample stories, but these were also rejected.
 Taliaferro then co-operated with writer Homer Brightman, and this time the sample stories were approved.
-Taliaferro's idea was greenlighted and the new Donald Duck comic strip was about to begin.
+Taliaferro's idea was greenlit and the new Donald Duck comic strip was about to begin.

 On February 2, 1938, Donald Duck started appearing in daily newspapers.
 A Sunday version was added on December 10, 1939.
 Taliaferro's was the strip's main penciller, while Homer Brightman was its writer and came up with the gags.
 But Brightman was mostly a screenwriter, and soon quit the comic strip and returned to writing plots for animated short films.
 Brightman was replaced by Bob Karp, who would serve as Taliaferro's main creative partner for the rest of his career.
 The inkers for the comic strip included Karl Karpé, Dick Moores, George Waiss, and Bill Wright.
 Taliaferro also relied on a number of assistant artists, including Ellis Eringer, Frank Grundeen, Al Hubbard, and Kay Wright.

 While the Mickey Mouse comic strip was an adventure series, the Donald Duck comic strip continued to be a daily comedy series.
 Each episode featured Donald dealing with problems and humorous situations.
 Most of the strips featured stand-alone gags, although some ongoing plots were introduced.
 The strips often lacked dialogue.